jaroslavstehlik/GameDevForBeginners/game_dev/building_blocks/spawners.md

             // Check if anyone listens to our event if(onSpawn != null)
                 // Invoke event
-                onSpawn.Invoke();
+                onSpawn.Invoke(spawnedGameObject);
         }
     }
 }
 ```

-While this implementation is much more efficient, the crucial portion of this implementation is the reseting of state every time we need to spawn the object.
+While this implementation is much more efficient, the crucial portion of this implementation is the resetting of state every time we need to spawn the object.
 If the Object has complex states, for example animations, physics or game logic that also needs to be reset whenever we need to spawn an object.
 Keep this in mind, the more complex the state, the more complex the reset becomes as well.
 In a complex reset state might be actually simpler to use the creation and destruction as this always resets the state to its beginning.